BIKE RIDE MAPS –

 The Sustrans pocket maps are very good, and the waymarked C2C, Reivers, Hadrian’s and Coast & Castles all have a start or end-point here with accompanying maps, while the waymarked National Byway route is a way to explore the area’s heritage on your bike.

-We have the very, very good cycle-touring guide books from Excellent Books: Cycling Southern France, Cycling Northern France and Avenue Verte.
+We have the very, very good cycle-touring guide books from Excellent Books: Cycling Southern France, Cycling Northern France, the Veloscenic (from Paris to Versailles and on to Mont St Michel) and Avenue Verte (the London to Paris cycle route).

 France En Velo is a guide to cycling end to end in France, with loads of great pictures and maps.